 No condition of default exists under this Agreement or under any other agreement entered in connection with any Short-Term Debt or Long-Term Debt.

+(c)+Line of Credit

-Short-Term Debt in the form of a line of credit (“Short-Term LOC”) is permitted with prior approval of HUD pursuant to the following:
+Long-Term or Short-Term Debt in the form of a line of credit (“LOC”) is only permitted with prior written approval of HUD pursuant to the following:

-The Short-Term LOC may not have a limit exceeding fifteen (15) days of Adjusted Operating Expenses, as reflected on the Most Recent Audited Financial Statements;
+The LOC may not have a limit exceeding fifteen (15) days of Adjusted Operating Expenses, as reflected on the Most Recent Audited Financial Statements;

-The Short-Term LOC may be secured by patient accounts receivable, subject to consent by the Lender and HUD.
-The total amount of the patient accounts receivable used to secure the Short-Term LOC cannot be greater than 150 percent (150%) of the Short-Term LOC.
+The LOC may be secured by Patient Accounts Receivable, subject to consent by the Lender and HUD.
+The total amount of the Patient Accounts Receivable used to secure the - LOC cannot be greater than 150 percent (150%) of the LOC.

-Total Short-Term Debt for the current fiscal year will not exceed five percent (5%) of the average Adjusted Operating Revenue for the three most recent fiscal years based on audited financial statements;
+Total Short-Term Debt for the current fiscal year will not exceed five percent (5%) of the average Adjusted Operating Revenue for the three (3) most recent fiscal years based on audited financial statements;